master-co/theme-mode/README.md

 > Note: CSS only supports light and dark modes for system preferences.

 ### Sync the user's preference to `localStorage`
-By default `options.store` is set to `theme-preference`, which uses this key to perform local storage when the preference is changed.
+By default `options.store` is set to `'theme-preference'`, which uses this key to set local storage when the preference is changed.

 In this way, the theme preference set last time will be applied when the user visits or refreshes the website again.